 Things To Do In Croatia: Plitvice Lakes National Park

 Plitvice Lakes National Park is a beautiful chain of 16 terraced lakes, joined by waterfalls, that extend into a limestone canyon.
 That you can casually stroll through and enjoy.

 I left Split at around 7:30 am to start the journey to the park.
-It was a bit of drive, so I wanted to make sure I got to the park at a proper time.
+It was a bit of a drive, so I wanted to make sure I got to the park at the proper time.
 And more importantly, to give me enough time to take one of the longer trails.
 Especially since I only had one day to explore!

 Make sure to get there early, for two very important reasons: